This delicious Cherry Chocolate Chip Cake is the perfect celebration cake- it is moist, decadent, and so pretty when sliced!

 Today's cherry pound cake recipe is different than our previous one because it contains sour cream.

-The sour cream not only adds richness of flavor, but it also thickens the batter, making it perfect for keeping our mini chocolate chips and sliced maraschino cherries suspended!
+The sour cream, as used in our popular Sour Cream Pound Cake recipe, not only adds richness of flavor, but it also thickens the batter, making it perfect for keeping our mini chocolate chips and sliced maraschino cherries suspended!

-Sour cream also adds a bit of acidity to the batter which is always good because it softens the strands of gluten, creating a more tender crumb.
+Another benefit of sour cream in cake recipes is that it adds a bit of acidity to the batter.
+This softens the strands of gluten, creating a velvety texture and more tender crumb.

 Our Lemon Blueberry Pound Cake recipe is another example of a super moist pound cake that contains sour cream.